Rafael-jar/rafael-jar/README.md

 We worked with some friends on a minecraft server.
 I made the [Moderation Plugin](https://github.com/raffon-jar/InventoryManager), the [Pitchout Plugin](https://github.com/raffon-jar/pitchout) ( You have a knockback stick and you need to push people off the platform ), the [Arena Plugin](https://github.com/raffon-jar/arena) ( FFA ) and with a friend we made the [Survival Plugin](https://github.com/raffon-jar/survie) ( A survival a bit like the city of the elements made by siphano )

 ### 💎 The websites I made:
-- [Teska Skateboards](https://teskaskateboard.site) (It is a webshop for a company selling skateboards and t-shirts)
+- [Teska Skateboards](https://rafael-jar.github.io/teska) (It is a webshop for a company selling skateboards and t-shirts)
-- [Pupils' Committee of EEB3](https://eebtech.eu/blog) (I made the pupils' committee website of my school)
+- [Pupils' Committee of EEB3](https://rafael-jar.github.io/cde) (I made the pupils' committee website of my school)
-- [Clocks](https://eebtech.eu/clock) (A small system used to create clocks for exams in my school.
-The timers are synchro between the computers)
-- [Bal Du Bac 2022](https://eebtech.eu/bdb) (A small website created to manage the sales of the anual bal of our school)
+- [Bal Du Bac 2022](https://rafael-jar.github.io/bdb) (A small website created to manage the sales of the anual bal of our school)

 ### 🔭 I’m currently working on:
 - Some minecraft plugins